gaiwerspace/Rust/finder-files-organizer/README.md

         -v, --verbose         Verbose output
         -h, --help            Print help information
-        -V, --version         Print version of the programm --pack-to-folders WARNING: This changes the folder structure!!!
+        -V, --version         Print version of the programm --pack-to-folders WARNING: This changes the folder structure.
+Don't use unless you really need it!
 Organize files into folders by their extensions.

 Examples of available commands: